alrieckert/lazarus/components/chmhelp/README.txt

     HelpFilesPath:
     This is the directory that contains the lcl.chm fcl.chm and rtl.chm files.
+    You can compile these files yourself or download them from the www.freepascal.org download page.

     HelpLabel Name and Tag do not need to be altered.
-    The HelpLabel is the name of the named pipe that lazarus will use to comunicate with lhelp.
+    The HelpLabel is the name of the named pipe that lazarus will use to communicate with lhelp.

-6 ) Configure the DataBases
+7 ) Configure the DataBases

     Choose the DataBases tab.